techoopsie/oopsie-docs/_docs/application/what-is-an-application.md

 **2.** Click the *Create Application* button.

 **3.** Enter a name for your application and choose an [Authorization Model](/docs/what-is-auth).
-Authorization is optional but we strongly recommend choosing one since your application will be totally open for anyone.
+Authorization is optional but we strongly recommend choosing one since your application will be totally open for anyone if none is chosen.
 If no Authorization Model exist then  you can create one using one of the two buttons.
 When ready click *OK* to create your application.

-**4.** Now your browser should load the Application Models view and your application should be in the list of applications.
-By clicking on the row you will navigate to the applicaiton view.
+**4.** Now your Application Model will appear in the list of applications.
+By clicking on the row you will navigate to the application view.
 You can also delete the application if you aren't satisfied with it.

 ### Create a Resource
 ------